PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

-Part of this is bureaucratic entropy (if skeptics oppose the same minor concerns over and over again, eg because they are not aware someone else already raised them, discussion inevitably gets bogged down), part of this is that the major concerns are legitimately complex to tackle.
+Part of this is bureaucratic entropy (if skeptics oppose the same minor concerns over and over again, eg because they are not aware someone else already raised them, discussion inevitably gets bogged down), part of this is that the major concerns are _actually pretty complex_.

-And since the second best time to plant a tree is right now, I'd like to lay out those concerns, and exactly what it would take to address them.
+And since the second best time to plant a tree is right now, I'd like to lay out those concerns, and exactly what it would take to implement platform-compliance for cargo in 2023 (and whatever year you're reading this).

 ## Okay, what are you even talking about?